CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 The authorization flow is as follows:

-1. The user first submits a public to DPC for the given environment.
-This can be done either via the Web UI or via the `PublicKey` endpoint in the API.
+1. The user first submits a public key to DPC for the given environment.
+This can be done either through the Web UI or via the `PublicKey` endpoint in the API.

 > Note: Because the `PublicKey` endpoint is secured by BSA, the initial public key for each environment **must** be uploaded via the Web UI.
 >Any additional keys can then be submitted via the API endpoints, using an existing key for signing the JWT.

-2. The user creates a `client_token` to use for a given system.
+2. The user creates a `client_token` to use for a given application.

 3. For each API request, the user creates an `access_token` by submitting a self-signed JWT to the `Token/auth` endpoint.

-4. The user sets the provided `access_token` as a `Bearer token` in the `Authorization` header, for each request to the DPC API
+4. The user sets the provided `access_token` as a `Bearer` token in the `Authorization` header, for each request to the DPC API

 ### Managing client_tokens

 Client tokens are required in order to provide the ability for a given application to access the DPC API.
-Users will still need to create an `access_token` from a given `client_token` details for which are given in a later [section](#creating-an-access_token).
+Details on how to create an `access_token` from a given `client_token` are given in a later [section](#creating-an-accesstoken).

 #### Listing client_tokens

-All client tokens registered by the organization for the given endpoint can be listed by making a GET request to the `Token/` endpoint.
+All client tokens registered by the organization for a given environment can be listed by making a GET request to the `Token/` endpoint.
 This will return an array of objects which list the token ID, when it was created, when it expires, and the label associated with the token.

 ~~~sh